Skip to content

 Because he knew the importance of sustainability in making a lasting difference over time, Amos decided to give to an endowed fund.
 And through conversations with the Foundation for Appalachian Ohio, he learned about the I’m a Child of Appalachia® Fund.

-Amos was pleased that the fund provides opportunities for the children of Appalachia and that it has focused early on books, reading and educators.
-Through the I’m a Child of Appalachia® Fund, a gift to celebrate Mary Jean’s legacy made a difference through programs like FAO’s partnership with First Book while also creating a fund in her name to continue making a difference in the future: the Mary Jean Brestle Loveday Legacy Fund.
+Amos was pleased that the fund provides opportunities for the children of Appalachia and that its early – and continued – focus is on books, reading and educators.
+Through FAO, Amos made a gift to the I’m a Child of Appalachia® Fund and created a fund in Mary Jane’s name to continue making a difference in the future: the Mary Jean Brestle Loveday Legacy Fund.

 Amos Loveday